twitter icon rss icon

 Link to this site

 Linda studied viticulture at Santa Rosa Junior College and took classes at University of California Davis.
-Although her background was in music composition, she had an affinity for working the soil and operatingfarm equipment.
-Lester and Linda, along with a small crew, began in 1994 to develop their 44-acre vineyard.
+Although her background was in music composition, she had an affinity for working the soil and operating farm equipment.
+Lester and Linda, along with a small crew, began in 1994 to develop their 50-acre vineyard.
 They installed a sub-surface drainage system and miles of fencing to keep out the deer and wild boar.
 Preliminary plantings with a test vineyard indicated the area was ideal for growing Pinot Noir and Chardonnay.
 The vineyard is less than a mile from the Pacific Ocean, and is one of the closest, if not the closest vineyard to the ocean in all of coastal California.
 A total of 28 vineyard blocks ranging in size from one-half to two acres are planted in heterogeneous microclimates scattered over the ridge tops at 1200 to 1700 feet.
 Pinot Noir plantings included field selections of Calera, Pommard, Swan and Dijon clones 115 and 777.
-The winemaker is Ed Kurtzman.
+Pinotage is also planted.

 Sales office is 550 Indiana St, San Francisco, CA. The wines have limited retail distribution and are available on the website .
 Vintages dating back to 2002 can be purchased from the winery’s library.
 The phone is 415-701-9200.
-There is also an excellent Chardonnay and Roseĭ available.
+Limited private vineyard tours are available to wine club members by appointment only.

 Reviewed Wines